rcc00n/Assignment-4-Web-Scraping/README.md

 indicating which province/territory is most in the news.
 Note that a province/territory may be referenced by name and also by a variety of abbreviations (e.g. “B.C.”, “BC”, “British Columbia”).
 Count all of these references.
-Here is a sample of the expected output (WindS is for Windspeaker) Province/Territory CBC WindS.
-Total
-British Columbia 103 89 192
-Alberta 24 37 61
-Yukon 12 8 20
-Northwest Territories 3 5 8
-Nunavut 0 1 1
-⋮ ⋮ ⋮ ⋮
-The province/territory most in the news is: British Columbia

 b) Which country is the most talked about in CBC World?
 You can get a list of country with this code: